 Or, what if we got cozy on the couch with a book?
 Not a book for work, or, for your book club, or, self-help books.
 Just a fun book.

 Of course, I’m asking a lot.
-Mommy and Daddy trained you to keep quiet, work after school, help the family, go to church and learn Chinese from a tutor.
+Mommy and Daddy trained us to keep quiet, work after school, help the family, go to church and learn Chinese from a tutor.

-Back then, living inside of you felt like suffocating in a wet, dark cave.
+Back then, living inside of you felt like suffocating in a scary, dark cave.
 I froze whenever they yelled at you for doing bad in math, science and piano lessons.